Who Was Rick James?

-African American musician James Ambrose Johnson, better known as Rick James, was a popular performer in the late 1970s.
+African American musician Rick James, was a popular performer in the late 1970s.
 James started singing on the street corners of his home town Buffalo at a young age.
 His breakthrough song, "You and I" on the album Come Get It! was the first of a long string of hits.
-James battled drugs in the late 1990s and served time for sexual assault.
+James battled with drug addiction in the late 1990s and served time for sexual assault.

 Early Life and Career

 Musician and singer James Ambrose Johnson, Jr., better known as Rick James, was born on February 1, 1948, in Buffalo, New York.
 The third of eight children, James was raised in a strict Catholic household by his single mother.
 With music in his blood (his uncle was Melvin Franklin, bass vocalist of The Temptations), James pursued a music career from an early age, fleeing the U.S. Naval Reserve to Toronto, Ontario, in 1964.